roblatour/OMVBackup/README.md

 3. Create a directory on one of the OMV managed drives as a target for the backup

-4. Directly or remotely sign onto the OMV machine's command line
-    note: if you sign in as root prefixing the commands below with sudo is not required
+4. Directly or remotely sign onto the OMV machine's command line.
+If you sign in as root prefixing the commands below with sudo is not required.

 5. If you don't already have 7zip installed, then it will need to be installed: sudo apt update